AshampooSystems/boden/docs/docs/reference/layout/flex_stylesheet.md

 ### Margin

-Defines the border applied on the outside of the View
+Defines the space generated around the outside of the view.

 * **std::optional<float\> margin.all**
 * **std::optional<float\> margin.left**